natster101s/Minerva-Neue-2.0/README.md

 ### Step Three
 On Wikipedia, navigate to User Preferences and Appearance.
 Select Minerva Neue as the theme, and then press save!
 Please note that this theme will only display when logged into your Wikipedia account.

+## Updating
+Check back periodically for updated code which can include new features and bug fixes.
+It is recommended to update to the newest version as soon as it comes out.
+To do that, follow the instructions above again, but since the page will already exist and have code in it, this time just delete all of the exisitng code and replace it with the new code.
+That's it!

 ## Changelog
 Version 2.0: The code for this theme has been completely rewritten and is now much more efficient.
 It also includes a dark mode (currently experimental) that is toggled on or off in accordance with the settings of your operating system. macOS Mojave, iOS 13 and Windows 10 or higher are required.
 This feature also requires the latest version of Chrome, Safari or Firefox to be installed.